HJebbour/HP-ProDesk-400-G1-Hackintosh-every-macOS/README.md

 This is the tricky part.
 I needed a GPU that is natively compatible with Tiger and can be patched with OCLP in Sonoma.
 I checked Dortania GPU Buyers Guide both the [Legacy AMD](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-amd.html#hd-6000-series-6xxx/) and [Legacy Nvidia](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html/).

-For AMD, I found that the HD 2000 Series are supported natively from 10.4 to 10.13, I tested AMD Radeon HD 2400 XT but it didn't work with any of the supposed supported macOS versions, it turns out legacy AMD GPUs are a hit or a miss even if they are officially supported by Apple, unlike Nvidia legacy should work properly if you [patch](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/) your GPU in DeviceProperties.
+- For AMD, I found that the HD 2000 Series are supported natively from 10.4 to 10.13, I tested AMD Radeon HD 2400 XT but it didn't work with any of the supposed supported macOS versions, it turns out legacy AMD GPUs are a hit or a miss even if they are officially supported by Apple, unlike Nvidia legacy should work properly if you [patch](https://dortania.github.io/OpenCore-Post-Install/gpu-patching/nvidia-patching/) your GPU in DeviceProperties.

-So, I bought an NVIDIA Quadro FX 5600 that is compatible with Mac OS X Leopard through macOS High Sierra according to [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) but, apparently this GPU is also compatible with Mac OS X Tiger if you use `NVinject.kext`.
+- I bought an NVIDIA Quadro FX 5600 that is compatible with Mac OS X Leopard through macOS High Sierra according to [Dortania](https://dortania.github.io/GPU-Buyers-Guide/legacy-gpus/legacy-nvidia.html#geforce-8-8xxx-series) but, apparently this GPU is also compatible with Mac OS X Tiger if you use `NVinject.kext`.
 Indeed after using this GPU with `NVinject.kext`, NVIDIA legacy patching, and OCLP, it worked with all Intel macOS releases.
 The [G80 NVIDIA Tesla GPUs](https://www.techpowerup.com/gpu-specs/?gpu=G80) are the best suited for this kind of hackintosh, GeForce 8800 GTS 320/640 and Quadro FX 5600 are known to be working.

-**Please note that legacy GPUs needs CSM/Legacy Boot turned on in the BIOS settings, otherwise you will have a blank screen when you boot the computer.**
+- **Please note that legacy GPUs needs CSM/Legacy Boot turned on in the BIOS settings, otherwise you will have a blank screen when you boot the computer.**

+- If you don't want to buy an older GPU you can use the iGPU (Intel HD 4600), which is supported from OS X Mountain Lion 10.8 up-to macOS Monterey 12, and can be used on macOS Ventura and Sonoma with OCLP.
+On Mac OS X Lion 10.7 and earlier it runs fine-ish without hardware acceleration.

 </br>